Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 1. Finance — Investment Risk

 Portfolio variance measures how much returns fluctuate year to year.
-A high-variance fund is riskier, even if its average return is identical to a low-variance fund.
+A high-variance fund is riskier, even if its average return matches a low-variance fund.
 This underpins Modern Portfolio Theory.

 🏀